ASL/English Interpreting

 Covers intercultural communication and interactions.
 Discusses ethics, conflicts, power, privilege, oppression, advocacy, social justice, and intercultural dynamics within and outside of Deaf communities.
 Prerequisites: Program admission and department permission.

-ITP 180.
+ITP 179.
 Field Experience I: Applied ASL.
 2 Credits.

 Provides practical experience working in the ASL community.
 Examines current community needs and explores how students can contribute to the community.
 Includes volunteering at Deaf organizations, observing professional interpreters, and engaging in professional development.
 Criminal background check required.
-Prerequisite: Program admission and department permission.
+Prerequisites: Program admission and department permission.

 ITP 181.
 Field Experience II: Applied ASL.
 1 Credit.